Mango Prices – Historical Graph

 The pricing dynamics of mangoes are subject to market competition, including factors like the quantity, scale, and quality of both sellers and buyers.

 When there is intense competition, mango prices typically go down, benefiting both buyers and sellers.
 Conversely, when there is less competition, prices typically go up since there are fewer options.
-For example, mango prices in Australia increased in 2018 as a result of less competition from other crops including oranges, pears, and apples.
+Additionally, the rise of the e-commerce market provides diverse options for customers like peach and apricot.

 Which variables impact the price of mango?